WRVV: WXBB

-In February 1990, the station switched its call letters to WXBB, and flipped to Top 40/CHR as B97.3.
-The Top 40 format was short-lived, and the station returned to easy listening as WHP-FM in December 1990.
+In February 1990, the station switched its call letters to WXBB, and flipped to hot adult contemporary as B97.3.
+The hot AC format was short-lived.
+In December 1990, the station returned to easy listening for another two years as WHP-FM.

 In March 1992, WHP-AM-FM were sold to Pennsylvania Broadcasting Associates, a division of Dame Media, which separated the stations from WHP-TV.
 Studios were moved out of the WHP-TV building to their current location at 600 Corporate Circle in Harrisburg.
 The FM station went through numerous changes following the sale.

 WRVV

-The call sign was changed to WRVV in March 1992.
+The call sign was changed to WRVV on March 16, 1992.
 The station's branding was switched to The River 97.3.
 It was the first station in the country to be branded as The River.
-WRVV's slogan was changed to "Rock and Roll without the Hard Edge."
-The station changed format to "Rock Adult Contemporary."
+WRVV's slogan was changed to "Rock and Roll without the Hard Edge".
+The station changed format to "rock adult contemporary".

 The format played tracks from popular rock albums released over the previous 15 years intended for a general rock listener not interested in current titles.
 The station's Operations Manager at the time, Chris Tyler, created the format.

 iHeartMedia ownership

 In August 1998, the Dame Media stations, including WHP and WRVV, were sold to Clear Channel Communications, the forerunner to iHeartMedia, Inc. The format changed to classic rock after the sale.
 In the mid-2000s, the station changed its slogan to "Real.
 Rock.
-Variety."
+Variety".

 In 2004, WRVV and Cumulus Media's WNNK-FM were the first stations in Harrisburg to begin using HD Radio.
 Since the mid-1990s, WRVV and WNNK frequently trade the number one spot in Nielsen Audio's Harrisburg-Lebanon-Carlisle radio market.